brabster/tw-site-hugo/content/posts/2023-05-19-dbt-contracts-in-sql/index.md

 FROM {{ ref('orders') }}
 ```

 Those operations on each column look a bit weird, but they effectively assert column type and generally produce a reasonably informative error message.
 I'm not making a statement on correctness of that approach, but if a consumer proposed it as a contract I'd have a hard time arguing the clarity and simplicity of it!
-If a column is missing, the query will error out.

 What both teams need is a way to provide their tests to the Jaffle Shop team in such a manner that it must pass before a change can be rolled out.
 I'll show you what I think is the simplest way to do that next.